-Choctaw – This Muskogean tribe, also known as Chakchiuma, or Chatot, traces its roots to the Mississippi Valley and some parts of Alabama.
-The Choctaw were one of the first of the “Five Civilized Tribes” to reluctantly accept expulsion from their native lands and move to Oklahoma.
+Choctaw – This Muskogean tribe, also known as Chakchiuma or Chatot, traces its roots to the Mississippi Valley and some parts of Alabama.
+The Choctaw were among the first of the “Five Civilized Tribes” to reluctantly accept expulsion from their native lands and move to Oklahoma.
 See Full Article HERE.

 Choula – This was a small tribe of 40 individuals who lived on the Yazoo River in Mississippi.
 Their name means “fox” in Chickasaw and Choctaw.

 Chowanoc – An Algonquian tribe formerly living on Chowan River in northeast North Carolina, about the junction of Meherrin and Nottoway Rivers.
 They were said to have been a sedentary hunter/farmer tribe who spoke the Powhatan language.
 In 1584-85, when first known, they were the leading tribe in that region.
 One village called Ohanoak was said to have 700 warriors.
 They gradually dwindled away and, by 1701, were reduced to a single village on Bennetts Creek.
 They joined in the Tuscarora War against white settlers in 1711-12, and at its close, the remnant, estimated at about 240, were assigned a small reservation on Bennetts and Catherine Creeks.
 By 1820 they had been entirely absorbed into the Tuscarora tribe.

-Chumash – The Chumash are a linguistic family that traditionally lived on the coast of southern California, who was also known also as Santa Barbara Indians.
-At their peak, there were over 20,000 Chumash living along the California coastline.
+Chumash – The Chumash are a linguistic family that traditionally lived on the coast of southern California, and also known as Santa Barbara Indians.
 Today, there are an estimated 5,000 people who identify themselves as Chumash.